peacey/split-vpn/ipsets/README.md

 4. Run `./add-dnsmasq-ipsets.sh` and make sure there are no errors.
 	* At this point, you can test if the ipsets and dns server are set up correctly by following the instructions [below](#how-to-test-if-the-dns-server-is-setup-correctly).
 5. Modify your `vpn.conf` file for your VPN client.
-	1. If you want to force these domain restrictions on ALL clients not just VPN-forced ones, then set:
+	* If you want to force these domain restrictions on ALL clients not just VPN-forced ones, then set:
 		```sh
 		FORCED_IPSETS="VPN_FORCED:dst"
 		EXEMPT_IPSETS="VPN_EXEMPT:dst"
 		```
-	2. If you want to force different domain sets to different clients or VLANs, see the instructions [below](#how-can-I-force-different-domain-sets-to-different-clients).
+	* If you want to force different domain sets to different clients or VLANs, [see the instructions below](#how-can-i-force-different-domain-sets-to-different-clients).
-	3. Note that VPN-forced clients must use your dnsmasq or pihole address as their DNS for the domain-forcing to work, so make sure `DNS_IPV4_IP` is not set to DHCP.
-If clients will bypass your DHCP options, you should set `DNS_IPV4_IP/DNS_IPV6_IP` to your DNS server address (i.e. the UDMP address for local dnsmasq, or pihole address), and `DNS_IPV4_INTERFACE/DNS_IPV6_INTERFACE` to the bridge interface of that address (brX where X is the VLAN number).
+	* Note that VPN-forced clients must use your dnsmasq or pihole address as their DNS for the domain-forcing to work, so make sure that `DNS_IPV4_IP/DNS_IPV4_IP` are not set to "DHCP".
+		* If clients are likely to bypass your DHCP options or you want to force apps with hardcoded DNS addresses, you should set `DNS_IPV4_IP/DNS_IPV6_IP` to your DNS server address (i.e. the UDMP address for local dnsmasq, or pihole address), and `DNS_IPV4_INTERFACE/DNS_IPV6_INTERFACE` to the bridge interface of that address.
+		* The bridge interface is `brX` for dnsmasq, or `brXpi` if you set up pihole in host mode according to the instructions [here](../pihole-host-mode/README.md).
+X is the VLAN number (e.g.: `br6` for the UDM address on VLAN 6, or `br5pi` for pihole).

 6. Restart the VPN client to apply the new configuration.
 7. If you are using a boot script (`/mnt/data/on_boot.d/99-run-vpn.sh`), modify it and add the following lines before you load the configuration for your VPN.
 	```sh
 	# Add dnsmasq
 	/mnt/data/split-vpn/ipsets/add-dnsmasq-ipsets.sh
 	```

 ## How can I force different domain sets to different clients?
 1. Copy the sample ipset config to as many configurations as you want, but give each one a different prefix.
 For example: